 So what does all this mean to North Carolina?

 It means we can benefit from these trends by helping our small businesses and startups to participate.
 We can make it much easier for them to find funding.
 And that funding will help them grow and create jobs.
-The NC JOBS Act investment crowdfunding exemption will be an important part of making it happen.
+The NC PACES Act investment crowdfunding exemption will be an important part of making it happen.